willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 TVL1[@zach2007_DualityBasedApproach] optical flow estimation algorithm.
 The resulting motion vectors can be positive or negative, but are recorded in image form, to handle negative values, optical flow is rescaled to be in the range
-$[0, 254]$ where 127 represents 0, anything below 127 is negative and anything
+$\intrangeincl{0}{254}$ where 127 represents 0, anything below 127 is negative and anything
 above is positive.
+Similarly to the video frames these were stored as 8-bit integers using JPEG compression

 [^ucf101-resolution]: UCF101 is collected from YouTube so it possible that videos are upsampled to the desired resolution.